Tuesday, August 20, 2024

 Dear Parishioners,

-With the many advances of technology, what I write here has the ability to reach many more people than those who sit in our pews each weekend.
-Necessarily, if a rather significant number of parishioners in an average parish like ours are not part of the Saturday evening/Sunday routine of going to Mass, then this bulletin also has to attempt to reach those who will not be worshipping with us this week.
-The bulletin is also available online to those who may be away from home, such as our college students who will be heading off to school shortly.
-My hope and prayer is that this message will go out far and wide each week.
+With the many advances of technology, what I write here has the potential to reach many more people than those who sit in our pews each weekend.
+Necessarily, if a rather significant number of parishioners in an average parish are not part of the Saturday evening/Sunday routine of going to Mass, then this bulletin article also has to attempt to reach those who will not be worshipping with us this week.
+The bulletin is also available online to those who may be away from home, such as college students, those travelling for business, etc. My hope and prayer is that this message will go out far and wide each week.

-St. Paul reminded us last week in the 2nd reading to “seek what is above, where Christ is seated at the right hand of God.”
-(Col. 3:1) We need to seek out the spiritual things in life.
+As Catholic Christians, we need to seek out the spiritual things in life.
 Life is very materialistic.
-We are constantly bombarded in commercials and advertisements that we must buy this particular item, that we are somehow incomplete or missing out on something if we do not own the latest, the best, the most expensive, etc. We need to buy, buy, and buy!
+We are constantly bombarded in commercials and advertisements that we must buy this particular item, that we are somehow incomplete or missing out on something if we do not own the latestthe bestthe most expensive, etc. We need to buy, buy, and buy!
 And it’s all a lie!

-For those who may not be baptized or who have not yet had your children baptized, please think about, pray about and ask for this precious gift though the Sacrament of Baptism.
-Adults seeking Baptism should inquire about the R.C.I.A.
-(Rite of Christian Initiation of Adults) program.
+For those who may not be baptized or who have not yet had your children baptized, please think aboutpray about and ask for this precious gift though the Sacrament of Baptism.
+Adults seeking Baptism should inquire about the O.C.I.A.
+(Order of Christian Initiation of Adults) program.

 Sometimes the most precious things in life are the things that we cannot buy.
 The gift of faith is one such gift.
 Faith in Jesus Christ as the Son of God leads to eternal life!
 That is something no amount of money can ever buy!
 It is simply a gift—the greatest gift!